propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.4.32 =
+* Added ability to store property media as URL's instead of having them uploaded to the media library.
+Useful if importing properties from a third party and wanting to link direct to the media on their servers (if they allow you), thus saving diskspace.
+Setting accessible from 'Property Hive > Settings > Miscellanouse'.
+* Added ability for a property enquiry to be assigned to multiple properties.
+Added due to upcoming Property Shortlist add on update allowing the user to make one enquiry about all shortlisted properties at the same time.
+* Added 'default_department' attribute to [property_search_form] shortcode allowing you to override the default department selected.
+Useful when the primary department is sales but you want to display the search form on a lettings related content page, for example.
+* Added new notice to backend if license is coming up for renewal or has expired.

 = 1.4.31 =
 * Added ability to email applicant viewing booking confirmations.
 Available in the 'actions' area on a viewing record.
 Email content can be customised under 'Property Hive > Settings > Emails'